 First time buyers guide

-If you are a first-time buyer wondering what steps you need to take to get to your own front door, welcome!
+First-time buyer?
+Wondering what steps you need to take to get to your own front door?
+Welcome!

 This guide takes you through the process of buying your first home, including saving your deposit and applying for a mortgage.